Instrumental pedagogy entrance exam

 - Part 1: Examination in the major and minor artistic subject (video upload)

-The invitation to the second part of the entrance examination is issued after the pre-selection based on the video submissions.
+The invitation to the second part of the entrance examination will be issued after the pre-selection based on the video submissions.

 Part 1 - Requirements Videos (major and minor)

-For the video recording exam in the Instrumental Pedagogy degree program, one video in the major subject and one video in the minor subject must be uploaded by 15.04.2025 under the link below.
-Within the application deadline (by 01.04), the title list must be sent as a PDF by e-mail to ines.thiel@hfmt.hamburg.de.
-(Please include your first and last name in the PDF and in the file name).
+For the video entrance examination in the Instrumental Pedagogy degree program, one video in the major subject and one video in the minor subject must be uploaded by the application deadline.
+A list of titles must also be prepared for the application; the titles will be requested as part of the online application.

 Information on the content with the expected works or pieces can be found in § 4 para.
 3 and 4 of the admission and examination regulations.